aryanGupta-09/JourneyTracker-JetpackCompose/README.md

     - The composable function that defines the UI of the journey screen.
     - Contains the progress section, distance information, buttons, and stops list.

+### UI Components

 - **StopItem.kt**:
     - The composable function that defines the UI for each stop item.
     - Displays the stop name, visa requirement, and time to reach the stop.

-- **Theme.kt**:
+- **ProgressArrow.kt**:
-    - Defines the theme and color schemes for the app.
+    - The composable function that defines the UI for the progress arrow.
-    - Contains the light and dark color schemes and typography settings.
+    - Displays a vertical progress indicator with a circle at the bottom.

+### Data Management

 - **JourneyManager.kt**:
     - Manages the journey data and progress.
     - Contains functions to mark the next stop, reset the journey, and calculate progress.

+- **Stop.kt**:
+    - Data class representing a stop in the journey.
+    - Contains properties like name, visa requirement, and time to reach the stop.